demanasta/pres-templates/README.md

 Otherwise you can place `.sty` file at the same directory with `.tex` file.

-Then select you presentation style on `preample.tex` file
+Then select you presentation style on `preamble.tex` file

 ### Class files